 Gated content is a valuable content piece that is provided to you, as the website visitor, in exchange for key contact information.

-The type of information that can be asked for includes a name, email, address, company name, phone number, details on their project, position title, and any other type of information specific to qualifying a lead.
+that can be asked for includes a name, email, address, company name, phone number, details on their project, position title, and any other type of information specific to qualifying a lead.
 And these details are taken by a website form that can be provided by a marketing & CRM platform.

 Once the visitor exchanges their information for the content asset, they’ll have direct access to the content through a landing page or the content asset will be sent by email.